SIMPLE-AstroDB/SIMPLE-db/README.md

 If you'd like to set up your own copy of the SIMPLE database, here's what we recommend:

-1. Clone or download a copy of this repo somewhere locally
+1. Clone or download a copy of this repo locally onto your computer.

 2. Set up an environment for the python code.
-A conda environment file exists for convenience.
-The following commands will create and activate an environment called `simple-db`:
+A conda environment file `environment.yml` exists for convenience.
+The following commands will use that file to create and activate an environment called `simple-db`:

     ```bash
-    conda env create -f environment2.yml
+    conda env create -f environment.yml
     conda activate simple-db
     ```